kubernetes/community/contributors/design-proposals/admission_control_extension.md

 2. Add a generic **external admission webhook** controller that is non-mutating (thus parallelizable)

-    This generic webhook API would resemble `admission.Interface` and be given the input object (for create) and the previous object (for update).
+    This generic webhook API would resemble `admission.Interface` and be given the input object (for create) and the previous object (for update/patch).
 After initialization or on any update, these hooks would be invoked in parallel against the remote servers and any rejection would reject the mutation.

 3. Make the registration of both initializers and admission webhooks dynamic via the API (a configmap or cluster scoped resource)